-Like some other seasoned art viewers, I suppose, over the years I have gradually tired of photographs that showcase conventionally beautiful things, as though the beauty were to be found in the definition of the thing itself.
-I have grown wary of fine-art photographers who restrict themselves to what I've come to think of as the "beauty ghettoes," taking it as their artistic mission to deliver the sublime in their work by photographing the types of subjects that are, in themselves, widely held to be gorgeous by nature, and that thereby trigger a pre-patterned response from the mind.
+Like some other seasoned art viewers, I suppose, over the years I have gradually tired of photographs that showcase conventionally beautiful things, as though the beauty were to be found in the definition of the object itself.
+I have grown wary of photographers who restrict themselves to the usual "beauty ghettoes" - or so I have come to think of them - taking it as their artistic mission to deliver the sublime by shooting the types of subjects that are, in themselves, widely held to be gorgeous by their very nature, and that thereby trigger a pre-patterned response from the mind.

-I have given beauty tropes of these sorts a try myself (see the galleries under Traditional Beauty), but on the whole I shy away from making art in the perennially popular categories.
+I have certainly given beauty tropes of these sorts a try myself (see the galleries under Natural Beauty), but on the whole I shy away from making art in the perennially popular categories.
 In a moment, I’ll explain why I think that creating yet more attractive images within the mainstream photo genres tends to work against originality and impact.

 One observes, in any case, that powerful fine art images require none of these readymade sirens to succeed.
 Novel experiences of beauty come not so much from the qualities of the object being photographed as from fresh invention by the photographer.
 Only when what stands behind the camera has more going on than what stands in front of it, is original art even a possibility.
 No wonder so much decorous photography in the leading genres feels, to me at least, tired at heart.

-how the modernists made beauty new.
-In truth, tired art may have less to do with over-reliance on wornout subject matter than with how it is interpreted by the artist.
-As the curtain rose on the 20th century, for example, Pablo Picasso and Henri Matisse found themselves favoring the same traditional subjects that other painters of their day did: portraits of women, nudes, flower pots on tables, guitars, and the occasional Minotaur – it hardly mattered what; they just kept painting.
-But painting differently, with a new sense of what beauty could look like.
+Pablo Picasso and Henri Matisse, the daring gargantua and pantagruel of beauty-alienation at the turn of the last century, were nominally filling canvases with much the same subjects that traditional painters had long favored: portraits of women, nudes, flower pots on tables, guitars, and the occasional Minotaur – it hardly mattered what; they just kept painting.
+Yet painting with a brave new brush, invoking a startlingly altered sense of what beauty could look like.

-The preeminent standard they set for any painting they finished was this: whether the piece be big or small, and whether its chief intent be narrative or decorative, it had to have a creative life of its own, that is, it had to surprise you with the distinct originality of its beauty.
+The preeminent standard they set for any painting or sculpture they finished was this: whether the piece be big or small, and whether its chief intent be narrative, expressive, or decorative, it had to have a creative life of its own, that is, it had to surprise you with the distinct originality of its visual beauty.

 In pioneering photographic art, the standard that modernists set for themselves resembled that of their painting contemporaries: they strove to surprise and delight you with the unexpected beauty they'd invented in the course of presenting you with an object they’d photographed.

 As guiding artistic ambitions go, this strikes me as a worthy one, so I have sought to make it my own, as well.
 The enterprise before me, then, is not about shooting yet more pleasing images of the usual kinds of loveliness (toward which, I'll admit, I have developed a mild allergy).

 In a world that’s already seen so much, of course, the creation of beauty that might strike the viewer as fresh is extremely hard to pull off, on even the tiniest scale and in the merest details.
 I can make no extraordinary claims for my own work, but then again, my sense is that the bar has been lowered quite a bit in our present day, if not, in some quarters, completely put aside.

 If artists aren’t striving first and foremost to produce powerful beauty, then what are they doing instead?
 The work of Photo-Conceptualists can be deeply interesting in its own right, and defies summary – extended surveys of the field struggle to get their arms around it all.
 The gamut includes, just for starters, photography undertaken to: